How to Set Up Events and Conversions in Google Analytics 4

 Goals are Replaced by Conversion Events in GA4

 In Universal Analytics, you had to define goals that you wanted to consider as conversions.
 This included event goals, destination goals, duration goals and pages/screens per session.
+These goals will not transfer automatically to GA4 when you set up a GA4 account.

 In Google Analytics 4, conversion events replace goals.
 Events that need to be considered as conversions must be specified as conversion events and are based on the event_name.